home

 2. What's the difference between a sauce and a condiment?

-3. Is there a name for that special credit where at the end of a bunch of TV or movie credits you get one that's like "and SEBASTIAN DINWIDDIE as LORD REGINALD FRON-DE-BOEUF"?
+3. Is there a name for that special credit where at the end of a bunch of television credits you get one that's like "and WILLIAM P. DINWIDDIE as JAKE FLATFOOT?"

 4. What is the difference between rocks and stones?